Radiologic Technology (RADT)

 RADT 272 Special Imaging II (3 Units)

-RADT 281 Clinical III (3 Units)
+RADT 281 Radiologic Technology Clinical III (3 Units)

 Prerequisite: RADT 182.
-Competency level skills are refined radiographing the vertebral column, skull, facial bones, surgical and mobile Radiography, special procedures, and other infrequently seen radiologic procedures.
+Competency level skills are refined radiographing the vertebral column, skull, facial bones, surgical and mobile radiography, special procedures, and other infrequently seen radiologic procedures.
 (Formerly 2760:281)

-RADT 282 Clinical IV (3 Units)
+RADT 282 Radiologic Technology Clinical IV (3 Units)

-RADT 291 Radiologic Pathophysiology (3 Units)
+RADT 291 Radiographic Pathology (3 Units)

 Prerequisite: RADT 142.
 Review of disease processes of the various body systems related to the effect pathology produces on radiographic images.
 Extensive discussion of optimum techniques used.
 (Formerly 2760:291)